ggugliotta/vibeVenture/README.md

 <details>
 <summary>Feature 2: Show/Hide Event Details</summary>

-<p>Scenario 1: An event element is collapsed by default
+<p>Scenario 1: An event element is collapsed by default.
  Given that the user is viewing events for a filtered city;
  When a user scrolls down the results page;
  Then the events element is collapsed by default to show limited information.</p>